smithc36-tcd/hpc-group/assignment_two/report.md

 The performance increases with number of threads, and is better than the serial sum.

-**Write a new version of the code in question 4 called opt_local_sum using a technique to remove false sharing with padding.
+**5. Write a new version of the code in question 4 called opt_local_sum using a technique to remove false sharing with padding.
 Measure the performance of the code by varying the number of threads to 1, 32, 64, and 128.**

 Using a 256 byte struct (double + 248 char padding) the following results are obtained

 |               | 1        | 32       | 64       | 128      |